altermarkive/training/machine-learning-engineering/machine-learning-engineering.md

 ---

-**How do you decide when a research prototype is ready for production?**
+- **How do you decide when a research prototype is ready for production?**

-**How do you validate that a model release was safe to ship?**
+- **How do you validate that a model release was safe to ship?**
+- **We have a research breakthrough that changes the architecture - how to get it intoproduction?**

 ---